lmple/mushell/README.md

 # mushell

-Very small shell in OCaml.
+Very small shell in OCaml for Unix systems.

 Work in progress...